How We Test Products And Services

 Our testing focuses on sexual wellness products across many different categories that include sex toys, personal lubricants, software, and even adult retailer and website reviews — all in the interest of helping our readers have better (and safer) sex.

-In fact, we never recommend products or services that we would not use — or have not used — ourselves.
+In fact, we never recommend products or services that we haven’t deeply researched, vetted, and would not use — or have not used — ourselves.

 How It All Works